 Breitling Emergency

 The second in their smartwatch line, the Breitling Emergency sent shockwaves throughout the industry when it was released in 1995 as the first wristwatch equipped with a miniaturized, dual-frequency distress beacon.
-It’s not necessarily what we’d consider a smart watch today, but back when it was released, this was new and highly innovative technology.
+It’s not necessarily what we’d consider a smartwatch today, but back when it was released, this was new and highly innovative technology.
 Of course, over the years it’s seen many updates, bringing us to the ref.
 V7632522 today which features a (once) revolutionary rechargeable battery, a miniaturized transmitter, and an integrated antenna system.

 Breitling Exospace B55 Connected

-While it can be appreciated by anyone into smart-tech watches, this watch was clearly purpose-built for professional aviators and yachtsmen – not enthusiasts.
+While it can be appreciated by anyone into smart-tech watches, this watch was purpose-built for professional aviators and yachtsmen – not enthusiasts.
 On the Exospace B55 Connected, you can’t read texts or browse the web.
-With what they call their first ‘connected chronograph,’ this timepiece combines a SuperQuartz™ movement with a tailor-made (bluetooth connected) app that can do everything from counting down with its electronic tachymeter to recording flight times.
+With what they call their first ‘connected chronograph,’ this timepiece combines a SuperQuartz™ movement with a tailor-made (Bluetooth-connected) app that can do everything from counting down with its electronic tachymeter to recording flight times.

 Breitling Exospace B55 Yachting

-The Exospace B55 Connected is essentially a pilots watch that tried to be inclusive to sailors.
-HoweverBut the Exospace B55 Yachting, with the same smart-tech capabilities and chronograph SuperQuartz™ movement, puts the focus squarely on the high seas.
+The Exospace B55 Connected is essentially a pilot watch that tried to be inclusive to sailors.
+However, the Exospace B55 Yachting, with the same smart-tech capabilities and chronograph SuperQuartz™ movement, puts the focus squarely on the high seas.
 The most striking difference is the notched, unidirectional bezel which can be used to help yachtsmen with sailing angles, wind directions, and start-line positioning.
 Other updates include the totally-intuitive split time countdown system which makes it easier to re-sync the countdown to the official race clock if the race has to restart.
 On the digital dual window screens, you can also easily split time, record it, and send it to your phone for safekeeping and analysis.

 Breitling Cockpit B50